sai25-NJIT/A02/README.md

 - git remote add origin: connects the local folder to the repository on GitHub
 - git push -u origin main: pushes the code to GitHub

 To use Webstorm, first download Webstorm from the internet.
+Afterwards, you can experiment with Webstorm and see its many features, but there are 4 main things that a user can do in Webstorm.
+The first thing a user can do is open a project.
+To do this, locate the Welcome Screen, click Open and then select the folder with your application in teh dialog that opens.
+Another thing a user can do is check out a project.
+First click Get from VCS on the Welcome Screen